cessda/cessda.cdc.osmh-indexer.cmm/README.md

 ## Notes

 * Makes use of TDD
-* For integrations test, loads up an embedded Elasticsearch server with tests against it
+* When running integration tests, a standalone Elasticsearch server is launched

 ## Deployment